djlucas/mkinitramfs/README.md

 <h2>Hooks:</h2>
   Hooks can be broken into several parts and their file extension determines how and when they are used within the script.
-Modules are lcated in the "$DATADIR/hooks" directory.</p>
+Hooks are lcated in the "$DATADIR/hooks" directory.</p>

   <b>Input hooks</b> drag in binaries (and their needed shared libraries) that